anijs/anijs/README.md

 <script src="anijs-min.js"></script>
 ```

-Include the CSS animation styles definition, we strongly recomend you to use the amazing [animate.css library](http://daneden.github.io/animate.css/) as starting point, this library provides beautiful animations.
+Include the CSS animation styles definition, we strongly recommend you to use the amazing [animate.css library](http://daneden.github.io/animate.css/) as starting point, this library provides beautiful animations.
 Also, you can define your own animations.

 ```xml
 <head>